 Net Zero Water

-Following two severe droughts, the University invested in innovative sustainable water management practices and conservation efforts, which have reduced potable water consumption by 32%, or more than 210 million gallons annually, since 2007, even with a growing campus population.
+Following two severe droughts, the University invested in innovative sustainable water management practices and conservation efforts, which have reduced potable water consumption by 43% since 2007, or an average of 229 million gallons annually for the last 5 years, even with a growing campus population.
 Today, UNC-Chapel Hill is recognized internationally for its water conservation efforts.

 Zero Waste To Landfills

 In 2019, we diverted 42 percent of our waste from the landfill by recycling and composting.